Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 In my experience, very few (if any) women who are actively trying to build a business are losing money on the business overall.
 The majority earn back their initial investment (usually $500-$1,500) within one to three months of continuously working the business.

 As a side note, the investment for starting this business is extremely low in comparison.
 Starting my nutrition business, I spent well over $3,000 (not to mention the cost of the schooling) and about the same to start my Motherhood Grace venture (which are both also low as I do not have any retail locations, etc).
-In comparison, $98 or even what I would recommend which is usually $500-700 is a worthwhile investment.
+In comparison, $50 or even what I would recommend which is usually $500-700 is a worthwhile investment if you treat this as a business/job.

 What does it cost to become a Beautycounter Consultant?